Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Ablation Study

 \subsection{Effect of Regularization Terms}

-The effect of exposure regularization $\mathcal{L}_{e}$ (see \cref{eq:L_w}, multi-frame consistency regularization $\mathcal{L}_{mfc}$ (see \cref{eq:L_cc}) and multi-resolution consistency regularization $\mathcal{L}_{mrc}$ (see \cref{eq:L_sc}) are shown in \cref{tab:regularization_terms}.
-Without these regularization terms, the performance drops significantly and the visual results in \cref{fig:borken_solution} show that dynamic areas are with notable artifacts.
-By regularizing the object motion within the exposure time distinguished, $\mathcal{L}_{e}$ alleviates the trivial solutions and improves performance.
+The effect of exposure regularization $\mathcal{L}_{e}$, multi-frame consistency term $\mathcal{L}_{mfc}$ and multi-resolution consistency term $\mathcal{L}_{mrc}$ are in \cref{tab:regularization_terms}.
+Visual results are in the Sec.D of \textit{Suppl}.
+Without these regularization terms, noticeable artifacts appear in dynamic regions, resulting in degraded performance.
+By regularizing the object motion within the exposure time distinguished, $\mathcal{L}_{e}$ improves performance.
 Besides, $\mathcal{L}_{mfc}$ and $\mathcal{L}_{mrc}$ additionally regularize multi-frame and multi-resolution consistency respectively, helping to alleviate artifacts.
 Their combinations perform best.